FredLaRosa/FredLaRosa/README.md

 - 👋 Hi, I’m @FredLaRosa
 - 👀 I’m interested in Data Analysis, Crypto and Machine learning.
-- 🌱 I’m currently learning Data Analysis.
+- 🌱 I’m Data Analyst, looking for an apprenticeship as a Machine Learning engineer.
 - 💞️ I’m looking to collaborate on project about bot in crypto.
 - 📫 How to reach me: Say my name 3 times front your mirror...